klausbrunner/solarpositioning/README.md

 alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
 More than 1000 test points are included to validate against the reference code and other sources.

-A command-line application using this library is available as [solarpos](https://github.com/klausbrunner/solarpos).

 ## Usage

 ### Maven coordinates